blackpuppy/docs/en/core-libraries/helpers/html.rst

           or "video".
 If type is not provided media type is guessed based on file's mime type.
         - `text` Text to include inside the video tag
-        - `pathPrefix` Path prefix to use for relative urls, defaults to 'files/'
+        - `pathPrefix` Path prefix to use for relative URLs, defaults to 'files/'
         - `fullBase` If provided the src attribute will get a full address including domain name